am Professor in Physics

 The Royal Society International Exchanges Committee, January 2014 –

-Visitor from Guangdong University of Technology, April 2013-March
+Wang, Academic Visitor from Guangdong University of Technology,

-Associate, Department of Computer Science and London Centre for
+Postdoctoral Research Associate, Department of Computer Science and

-Southern California).
-Zhihao Ma, Academic Visitor from Shanghai Jiao
+at University of Southern California).
+Zhihao Ma, Academic Visitor

 (ongoing): Daniel Temko, 2014- (CoMPLEX; Secondary advisor: Trevor